 - All Rights Reserved: The blog owner, administrator, contributor, editor, and/or author reserve the right to edit, delete, move, or mark as spam any and all comments.
 They also have the right to block access to any one or group from commenting, or from the entire blog, and to report to your ISP.

 - Hold Harmless: All comments within The STD Project are the responsibility of the commenter, not the blog owner, administrator, contributor, editor, or author.
-By submitting a comment on The STD Project, you agree that the comment content is your own, and to hold this site, The STD Project, and all subsidiaries and representatives harmless from any and all repercussions, damages, or liability.
+By submitting a comment on The STD Project, you agree that the comment content is your own, and to hold this comment policy, The STD Project, and all subsidiaries and representatives harmless from any and all repercussions, damages, or liability.

 - Copyright: Lastly, copyright for all material posted in the comments sections belongs to The STD Project.
 Comments may be used by the owner without permission for promotion, articles at or about The STD Project, books and other related works.